-Peep sessions share simple ways of supporting your child’s learning and development in everyday life.
+Peep groups share simple ways of supporting your child’s learning and development in everyday life.

 You can make a real difference just by talking, singing, sharing books and playing together.